libresh/libre.sh/README.md

 [![Backers on Open Collective](https://opencollective.com/libresh/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/libresh/sponsors/badge.svg)](#sponsors)

+/!\ This is version 1, based on docker-compose and version 2, based on kubernetes is at http://libre.sh

 ## Introduction

 A PaaS that is aimed at hosting free software \o/